pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 should be applied, are pretty straightforward.
 If something is not working, and you can't figure out why refer to the [official documentation](https://docs.scipy.org/doc/numpy/user/basics.broadcasting.html).

-> <sup>2</sup>Mathworks have shamelessly stolen Numpy's broadcasting behaviour
-> and included it in Matlab versions from 2016b onwards, referring to it as
-> _implicit expansion_.

 <a class="anchor" id="linear-algebra"></a>